 He completed his undergraduate studies in French and political science at Hamilton College in New York, and received his PhD in Communication and film theory under Dudley Andrew at the University of Iowa.
 Dr. Lewis teaches filmmaking, film theory, film history, documentary media, cultural policy, communication policy, broadcasting policy, and the management of new technologies.

 His current research interests include communication technology and innovation, communication networks, and minority rights and community vitality.
-He has made many films, and is currently working on two projects: a feature length documentary about a family of four unique musical prodigies, a series of 7 documentary portraits of an isolated community at risk of disappearing (Entry Island), and an edited book on Quebec language laws, which will published this spring by Presses de l' Universite Laval.
+He has made many films, and is currently working on three projects: a feature length documentary about a family of four unique musical prodigies, a series of 7 documentary portraits of an isolated community at risk of disappearing (Entry Island), and an edited book on Quebec language laws, which will published this spring by Presses de l' Universite Laval.

 BA, French and political science, Hamilton College

 PhD, Communication and film theory, University of Iowa

 - Film and video production (numerous documentary and experimental films produced).
 Film history and theory, semiotics and phenomenology, comparative communication policy, film and broadcasting policy, film history, history of the family film, and experimental film and video.

 - Emerging innovations in broadband and wireless applications, from technology (network and computational) as well as end-user perspectives.